AElfProject/AElf/docs/cli/methods.md

 }
 ```

-This has returned information about the block, because the include-txs option was set to true, we can also see the ids of the transaction ids or the transactions that where included in the block.
+This has returned information about the block and because the include-txs option was set to true, we can also see the ids of the transaction ids or the transactions that where included in the block.